madprogramer/clinical-differential-privacy-project/notes/logs/thesis_log.md

   * Machine learning experiments are still relevant
   * Please also focus on sub-populations (minority groups)
 * Expect little output over the course of these next 2 weeks.
-* TODO: focus on the method to analyze privacy and utility, not the synthetic data process
+* Focus on the method to analyze privacy and utility, not the synthetic data process
   * https://www.usenix.org/system/files/sec22summer_stadler.pdf
-* TODO: Design experiments
+* Design experiments, for next time.
-* TODO: Reading needed for understanding dimensionality of response (1 vs. n)
-* TODO LATER: Swedish data will be requested after follow-up
-* TODO LATER: Ask about cohort groups
+* Asked about cohort groups, learned separation.

 2023-02-24:
 * Reading needed on Local Differential Privacy vs. DP on Individuals (DONE)